 Board-certified urologist J. Antonio Alarcon, MD founded the Alarcon Urology Center in Montebello, CA in 1987.
 With over 30 years of experience, Dr. Alarcon specializes in the treatment and diagnosis of kidney stones.
 If you’re struggling with pain or discomfort that may be caused by kidney stones in the Los Angeles area, then Dr. Alarcon can help you, too!
 Call our office at (626) 284-9278 today to schedule an appointment, or submit a request online using our secure form.

 How can kidney stones be prevented?

 Since calcium oxalate stones are the most prevalent (up to 90%), the following suggestions apply to this type, provided the patient has been properly diagnosed.
-Understanding each case usually involves an in-depth urine study that gives the doctor information on urine volume, urine calcium, sodium, citrate and uric acid, and other important factors.
+Understanding each case usually involves an in-depth urine study that gives the urologist information on urine volume, urine calcium, sodium, citrate and uric acid, and other important factors.
 This data allows the physician to recommend appropriate prevention strategies, and track progress through follow-up studies.
-The doctor will help the patient improve the factors involved in stone formation, thus minimizing the likelihood of recurrence.
+The urologist will help the patient improve the factors involved in stone formation, thus minimizing the likelihood of recurrence.

-In general, the doctor will want information about the patient’s typical eating and drinking patterns, and how well the patient’s body processes (metabolizes) food and beverage intake.
+In general, the urologist will want information about the patient’s typical eating and drinking patterns, and how well the patient’s body processes (metabolizes) food and beverage intake.
 There are two particular dietary trends that may contribute to the concentration of minerals in urine: inadequate fluid intake during the day (dehydration) and too much sodium (salt) in the diet.
 The second is a widespread problem in today’s world of processed and fast food consumption.

 DRINK AT LEAST TWO DAILY LITERS OF FLUID, PREFERABLY WATER TO LOWER THE SATURATION OF MINERALS IN URINE.